 The Bigfork Valley Diabetes Center is committed to educating our clients to the standards set forth by the American Diabetes Association.

-Our staff includes a Certified Diabetes Educator (CDE), Registered Dietitian, Nurse Diabetes Educator and Foot Care nurse.
+Our staff includes a Registered Dietitian and a Foot Care nurse.
 The center has access to the on-site pharmacy for consultation.

 Our team approach follows the National Standards of Care set by the American Diabetes Association and the Education Recognition program.
 We encourage our patients to develop and possess the seven self-care behaviors of diabetes care which are: healthy eating, being active, taking medications, monitoring, problem solving, healthy coping and risk reduction.

 What is diabetes?

 Diabetes is a condition in which the body either does not produce enough insulin or

 does not properly respond to it.
 Insulin is a hormone that allows the body to use sugar for energy.
 Without insulin, sugar will accumulate in the body's blood stream, leading to serious complications if uncontrolled.

 Diabetes education can help you detect, prevent and manage your diabetes.